 Wrongful Termination Lawyer

 Whenever an employer dismisses an employee in breach of local, state, or federal laws or the conditions of an employment contract, this refers to wrongful termination.
 You may be qualified to submit the said claim against your employer if you feel you were fired unfairly.
-Below is a comprehensive guide on how you can file a case against your company for wrongful termination, provided by our friends at Abdi & Associates Inc.

 Understanding Wrongful Termination